NateWr/vp-growth-movement/src/stories/bds.md

     summary: Veolia, a French multinational transportation company, confirms that it has completely exited the Israeli market after almost a decade of BDS campaigns cost the company an estimated $21 billion.
 Economic boycott campaigns put strategic pressure on companies that participate in and profit from Israel’s system of oppression.
   - id: valencia-city-council-votes-unanimously-2016-12-29
     title: Local Governments
-    summary: Valencia, the third largest city in Spain, declares itself an “Apartheid Free Zone,” adopting new ethical standards related to uphold human rights and international law in city contracts and grants.
+    summary: Valencia, the third largest city in Spain, declares itself an “Apartheid Free Zone,” adopting new ethical standards related to upholding human rights and international law in city contracts and grants.
 Hundreds of local governments around the world have taken action within the framework of BDS.
   - id: 240-jewish-and-israeli-scholars-sign-ope-2019-06-12
     title: Right to Boycott
     summary: 240 Jewish and Israeli scholars sign an open letter affirming the right to boycott as “a legitimate and non-violent tool of resistance” and condemning anti-boycott motions under consideration by the German government.
 Around the world, activists have overcome various efforts to repress BDS campaigns.